Skip to main content

-During junior (or freshman/sophomore) year, students can get a sense of what a university or college is like by doing an official school visit over a weekend or long weekend.
-Beyond the admissions information sessions and tailored campus tours, there are other ways to assess whether a particular university or college might be a good fit.
-Here are some suggestions for soon-to-be college students to get the most out of their campus visits.
+During high school, and particularly that of your junior year, students can get a sense of what a university or college is like by doing an official school visit over a weekend or spring break.
+These visits often include informative information sessions and tailored campus tours to showcase many of the resources & experiences available for students at the college.
+However, we know that flights can be long and scheduling quite the task so, we’re here to offer other ways to assess whether a particular university or college might be a good fit.
+Below you will find some suggestions for soon-to-be college students to get the most out of their campus visits.
+Enjoy!

 Arrive early so you can explore campus before official events.

-Plan a visit accordingly and give yourself plenty of time to explore a campus before official presentations or tours begin.
-Have a cup of coffee in the student union, walk through academic buildings and observe students going to class, or visit a campus art museum or student center.
+While the star of your campus visit will be the official presentation and tour, remember that it’s not all the campus has to offer.
+Plan a visit accordingly and give yourself plenty of time to explore the grounds before official presentations or tours begin.
+Have a cup of coffee in the student union, grab a bite to eat in a residential hall (colleges often have guest meal passes to purchase) walk through academic buildings and observe students going to class, or visit a campus art museum or student center.
+Campuses are vast and complex landscapes that offer so much for potential students to explore, don’t limit yourself to just a presentation or you – explore to your heart’s content!

 Speak to current students.

 Taking time to talk to current college students is one of the best ways to get a feel for what a college is really like.
-Of course, each student has an individualized college journey, but getting a sense of how someone else is experiencing life after high school is a tool to help understand how a college might be suited for a particular student.
+While each student has an individualized college journey that’s unique to them, getting a sense of how someone else is experiencing life after high school is a tool to help understand how a college might be suited for you should you attend.
 Often, there are current students working in the admissions office, so that is one area you can seek out students to speak to.
+Other great spots to find students are the student center, the main quad, and on campus dining (grab a bite to eat while you’re at it!).
 Some sample questions to ask current students include:

-- What is the campus culture like?
-Is there a lot of (partying, studying, student activism)
+• What is the campus culture like?
+Is there a lot of partying, studying, student activism, etc?

-- What are some of the campus traditions and hangouts?
+• What are some of your favorite campus traditions and hangouts?

 Attend additional sessions beyond the main admissions presentation.